-It is the parent/carer's responsibility to inform the school of the reason for a child's absence by 9.30 am on the first day of absence.
-This may be by a personal visit, telephone call (020 8979 1815) or e-mail (office.hisn@hpp.school).
+It is the parent/carer's responsibility to inform the school of the reason for a child's absence by 9am on each day of absence.
+This may be by a personal visit, telephone call (020 8979 2545) or e-mail (office.hjs@hpp.school).

-The school will contact the parent/carer (usually by phone) during the course of the morning if notification of absence has not been received by 9.30am.
+The school will contact the parent/carer (usually by phone) during the course of the morning if notification of absence has not been received by 9.30am when registers close.
 This, however, does not negate the responsibility of the parent/carer to inform the school of the reason for absence on that day.

-These records are monitored each half-term and actions taken by the school and Educational Welfare Officer.
+These records are monitored each half-term and actions taken by the Educational Welfare Officer.
 It is a legal duty for all children of compulsory age to attend school every day and on time throughout the school year.

 If a child is likely to be absent for longer periods of time, greater than 3 days, then the school may request that the parent provide medical evidence from a doctor / GP.
 Medical evidence may also be requested if a child's overall absence is less than 90% and further periods of illness occur.
+If periods of absence do fall below 90% and no medical evidence is forthcoming this may be marked as unauthorised.